Do I need Building Regulations approval?

 - February 2021

-There’s plenty of ways to add value to your home including building an extension, loft conversion and digging down for new basement.
-And while many projects don’t require planning permission, most types of work will require Building Regulations approval.
+There’s plenty of ways to add value to your home including building an extension, loft conversion and even adding a new basement.
+Many projects don’t require planning permission as they can be completed using Permitted Development rights (PD).
+But you’ll still need Building Regulations approval.

 The role of building control is to help deliver safe, high-quality work, ensuring that your investment is secure.
 As part of the building process, it’s important to work with your local building control office to guarantee all work meets the current standards.